JOAO PEDRO HESPANHA @ UCSB

 William (Josh) Russell, PhD 2012, BS from University of Washington, Seattle, currently a Quantitative Analyst at Sabrient Systems, Santa Barbara, CA (as of Mar.
 2013).

-Jason Isaacs, PhD 2012, BS from Eastern Kentucky University, Richmond, currently a postdoctoral fellow at the University of California, Santa Barbara, CA (as of Mar.
-2013).
+Jason Isaacs, PhD 2012, BS from Eastern Kentucky University, Richmond, currently Assistant Professor at the Computer Science Department, California State University, Channel Islands, Camarillo, CA (as of Oct.
+2015).

 Duarte Antunes, PhD 2011 from Inst.
-Superior Técnico, Lisbon, Portugal (co-advised with Prof. Carlos Silvestre), Licenciature (5 year degree) and MS degrees in Electrical and Computer Engineering, currently at a Postdoctoral Fellow at Eindhoven University of Technology, The Netherlands (as of Mar.
-2013)
+Superior Técnico, Lisbon, Portugal (co-advised with Prof. Carlos Silvestre), Licenciature (5 year degree) and MS degrees in Electrical and Computer Engineering, currently Assistant Professor at Eindhoven University of Technology, The Netherlands (as of Jan.
+2015)

 Alexandre Mesquita, PhD 2010, Undergraduate Degree in Electrical Engineering 2006 (Divisão de Engenharia Eletrônica, Instituto Tecnológico de Aeronáutica - ITA), currently Assistant Professor at the Federal University of Minas Gerais, Brazil (as of Mar.
 2013).